-In 2006, the Compensation Committee engaged an independent outside executive compensation consulting firm, Thomas E. Shea & Associates, LLC ("Shea & Associates") to assist the Committee with compensation matters, including providing peer group and most comparable peer group benchmarking information and an independent analysis of our executive compensation policies and practices.
-In addition to engaging Shea & Associates, the Compensation Committee also employed the services of Pearl Meyer & Partners ("Pearl Meyer") and Clark Consulting, Inc. ("Clark Consulting") to assist with certain specific aspects of Shea & Associates' analysis.
-Shea & Associates reported its findings directly to the Compensation Committee.
-Shea & Associates does not provide any other services to the Company.

-Shea & Associates advised the Compensation Committee primarily with respect to the compensation arrangements for our executive officers and directors, and particularly provided advice with respect to our compensation practices in relation to the comparative universe for the Company.
-Pearl Meyer assisted Shea & Associates with the quantitative and comparative review of the companies comprising our peer group, including the most comparable peers from that group.
-Clark Consulting primarily assisted with the design and implementation of our 2006 Deferred Compensation Plan.
-The analysis provided by Shea & Associates considered financial metrics for our peers, including market capitalization, assets under management, various measures of profitability, and growth in the Company's stock price.
-In order to prepare its analysis for the Compensation Committee, Shea & Associates, Clark Consulting, and Pearl Meyer would meet from time to time with senior management.
+In 2007, the Committee again engaged an independent outside executive compensation consulting firm, Thomas E. Shea & Associates, LLC ("Shea & Associates"), to assist the Committee with compensation matters, including providing peer universe benchmarking information and an independent analysis of how our executive compensation policies and practices compared to those of the peer universe.
+In addition to a review of compensation arrangements across the industry, the analysis provided by Shea & Associates also considered financial metrics for our peers, including market capitalization, assets under management, various measures of profitability, and growth in our stock price.
+In order to prepare its analysis for the Committee, Shea & Associates would meet from time to time with senior management.

-In setting executive officer compensation levels, the Compensation Committee considered the comparative compensation analyses provided by Shea & Associates, and then applied the collective experience and judgment of the Compensation Committee to such data (and the relative significance of the various comparative universe components) to make compensation determinations.
-In setting director compensation levels, Shea & Associates made recommendations to the Compensation Committee, and the

-Committee made its compensation determinations after considering such recommendations.
-A representative of Shea & Associates attended two meetings of the Compensation Committee in 2006, and apprised the Committee on the progress of compensation surveys, and also made recommendations regarding executive officer and director compensation levels.
+Shea & Associates, which provides no other services to us, reported its findings directly to the Committee.
+In setting executive officer compensation levels, the Committee considered the comparative compensation analyses provided by Shea & Associates, and then applied the collective experience and judgment of the Committee to such data (and the relative significance of the various comparative universe components) to make compensation determinations.
+In setting director compensation levels, Shea & Associates made recommendations to the Committee, and the Committee made its compensation determinations after considering such recommendations.
+A representative of Shea & Associates regularly met outside of formal Committee meetings with Committee members, particularly with the Committee Chair, at key points throughout the year.
+In addition, a representative of Shea & Associates attended two meetings of the Committee in 2007, updating the Committee on the status of compensation surveys, and also making recommendations regarding executive officer and director compensation levels.

-2006 Compensation Process
+2007 Compensation Process and Elements